China tells U.S. to reduce or halt 'close surveillance' patrols

 The U.S. patrols had "seriously harmed China's security interests", he added.

-The Pentagon has said the Chinese fighter pilot flew acrobatic maneuvers around the U.S. Navy's P-8 Poseidon anti-submarine reconnaissance plane in international airspace in the South China Sea.
+The Pentagon has said the Chinese fighter pilot flew acrobatic manoeuvres around the U.S. Navy's P-8 Poseidon anti-submarine reconnaissance plane in international airspace in the South China Sea.

 China has said the criticism by the United States, which filed a diplomatic complaint with Beijing on Friday, is groundless and that its pilot kept a safe distance.

-Military officials from both countries held talks on rules of behavior this week at the Pentagon, a U.S. official said.
+Military officials from both countries held talks on rules of behaviour this week at the Pentagon, a U.S. official said.

 The incident took place 220 km (137 miles) from China's southern island province of Hainan, Yang said.
 Hainan is home to several military bases, including one that houses a sensitive submarine fleet.